bwegman/bwegman.github.io/curriculum-vitae/index.md

 ##### UniFact Frontoffice

 Implementing systems for internal and external communication.
-All information regarding products, prices and bonusses is communicated using this system to all franchisers.
+All information regarding products, prices and bonuses is communicated using this system to all franchisers.

 * C#, WinForms, SQL Server replication
 * Lead developer, lead architect, product owner